atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.wordListFiles`: Array of strings that represent path to files that behave as if they are always open.
 These can be used as stores for headers, word lists etc. for autocomplete.
 Absolute paths can be used here or if the workspace consists of a single folder, relative paths to the folder can also be used.
 * `AllAutocomplete.nonContributingLanguages` List of languages that do not contribute words but can consume words from the autocomplete list.
 * `AllAutocomplete.nonContributingToSelfLanguages` List of languages that do not supply word lists to the files of the same language but can consume words from All Autocomplete as well as supply word lists to other files.
+* `AllAutocomplete.dontContributeToSelf` Disables supplying word lists to files of the same language.
+Equivalent to putting all languages in `AllAutocomplete.nonContributingToSelfLanguages`.

 ## Suggestions in comments/strings
 * Autocomplete can provide suggestions within suggestions/strings.
 To get those, please enable the following settings: